postsharp/postsharp-emails/20-naming-conventions.md

 ![](images/naming-conventions-1.gif)

+## Summary

-Although this is a very simple example, it illustrates how Metalama can be used to help validate your codebase and enforce rules.
+Although both examples were very simple, they illustrate how Metalama can be used to help validate your codebase and enforce rules.
 More information about this topic can be found in the [Metalama Documentation](https://doc.postsharp.net/metalama/conceptual/architecture/naming-conventions).